(By Tad Bartlett)

 Marchers’ Season is a story about fathers and sons, and the price of trying to create rootedness in a rootless modern world, all against the backdrop of intransigent race relations in post-integration small Southern towns in the late 20th century.
 It focuses on Gray Alsobrook and the life he’s trying to build in the fictional town of Meadowview, Alabama, though the central event is a series of protests that Gray’s son, Joe, is involved in.

-Marchers’ Season actually occurs midway through a series of short stories I’ve written with Joe Alsobrook as the POV character, five of which have been published by various journals.
+Marchers’ Season actually occurs midway through a series of short stories I’ve written with Joe Alsobrook as the POV character, six of which have been published by various journals.
 These “Joe stories” drop in on Joe’s life at various points.
 I like to think of them, taken together, as being to written fiction and Alabama what Richard Linklater’s Boyhood is to film and Texas, watching one kid grow up and the changes in his environment as seen through that shifting lens of growing up.
 To read most of the Joe stories surrounding Marchers’ Season, you can follow these links, chronologically, through Joe’s childhood and into early adulthood:

 - “Tree Houses,” The Carolina Quarterly (Chapel Hill, N.C.)
 (April 2015) (Joe at 11 years old)